 A healing environment is created by ensuring that all wards look out onto tranquil garden spaces free from the activity of other hospital operations.

 The work that Wolff Architects have undertaken at the Vredenburg Hospital is a major addition to an existing provincial hospital.
 The existing building contained several wards and significantly, the public entrance.
-The new extension contains the paediatric ward, theatres, support services (kitchen, workshops, laundry, etc) and the administration offices.
+The new extension contains the paediatric ward, theatres, support services (kitchen, workshops, laundry, etc), psychiatric ward and the administration offices.

 A ring road was introduced to order activities and open space on the site.
 This ordering device was used to move the hospital campus from a sub-urban arrangement to a more urban arrangement.
 Buildings could be placed on either side of this road and a series of defined outdoor spaces could be made with views to the distant mountains.
 Through terracing of the outdoor spaces, the hilltop location of the site is exaggerated.